Last Updated: 8/31/21

 What products do I use to fix the micro-surface scratches?

 If you’re experiencing surface scratching and want to attempt some quick home remedies, try rubbing a walnut (the actual nut, not the shell) on the scratch.
-Pecans, almonds, and Brazil nuts are known to work also (crack them in half first).
+Pecans, almonds, and Brazil nuts also work (crack them in half first).
 Try it – the results will surprise you!
 If those don’t work, try placing the toe of your rubber-soled shoe on the surface scratch and then swivel while applying some weight; this sometimes works to minimize the scratch too.

 If those home remedies don’t work, you have the option to use a scratch removal product.
 Here are some products on the market specifically designed to help minimize hardwood floor scratches:

 - WearMax Scratch Concealer for Hardwood Flooring – You can purchase this from several online retailers like Amazon along with some brick-and-mortar stores like Walmart and CVS.

 - Wood Floor Repair Markers – These are available at Bed Bath & Beyond, most big box stores, and many online retailers.